oalcabes/ValRE/ValRE_ADDITIONS.md

    for f in all_files:
       if d2_str1 in str(f) or d2_str2 in str(f):

-...If you need to add a new date format, simply create d2_str3 = d2.strftime('your new format'), and append the line ...if d2_str1 in str(f) or d2_str2 in str(f): --> if d2_str1 in str(f) or d2_str2 in str(f) or d3_str3 in str(f):
+   If you need to add a new date format, simply create d2_str3 = d2.strftime('your new format'), and append the line if d2_str1 in str(f) or d2_str2 in str(f): --> if d2_str1 in str(f) or d2_str2 in str(f) or d3_str3 in str(f):
-..b.
-OUTPUT FILES: Similarly to input files, if you're having problems loading your output files and need to change the form of the
-    datestring, you can alter the following lines in the main function of the code:
+b.
+OUTPUT FILES: Similarly to input files, if you're having problems loading your output files and need to change the form of the datestring, you can alter the following lines in the main function of the code:

         if str(mod_start_time.date()) in str(obs_files) or mod_start_time.strftime('%Y_%m_%d') in str(obs_files):
            for obs_f in obs_files:
                if str(mod_start_time.date()) in str(obs_f) or mod_start_time.strftime('%Y_%m_%d') in str(obs_f):
      and again, you can just add another or statement in both if statements with" mod_start_time.strftime(your format) in str(obs_f)

 2. MODEL PREDICTION WINDOW: some models do not have predictions windows, but simply have one value at one time (for example, calculating a flux based off of a CME speed).
 If you have such a model and need to run it through ValRE, I suggest pre-processing your model start and end times according to the times the model would actually be predicting for.
 If more alterations are necessary, edits to ValRE would